This article was updated: March 3rd, 2023

 Slander is oral defamation.
 It happens when someone tells one or more persons a falsehood about another person and the falsehood harms the reputation of the person being defamed.
+This is where an Oakland employer retaliation law firm can help.

 In the state of California, slander is a civil wrong.
 A person or even a company can be sued for slander.